-Before the COVID-19 outbreak, the global economy was struggling to regain a broad-based recovery as a result of the lingering impact of growing trade protectionism, trade disputes among major trading partners, falling commodity and energy prices, and economic uncertainties in Europe over the impact of the UK withdrawal from the European Union.
+Before the COVID-19 outbreak, the global economy was struggling to regain a broad-based recovery as a result of a number of issues, including the lingering impact of growing trade protectionism; trade disputes among major trading partners; falling commodity and energy prices; and economic uncertainties in Europe over the impact of the UK withdrawal from the European Union.
 Individually, each of these issues presented a solvable challenge for the global economy.
 Collectively, however, the issues weakened the global economy and reduced the available policy flexibility of many national leaders, especially among the leading developed economies.
-In this environment, COVID-19 could have an outsized impact.
-While the level of economic effects is becoming clearer, the response to the pandemic could have a significant and enduring impact on the way businesses organize their work forces, on global supply chains, and how governments respond to a global health crisis.49 As a result of the rapidly spreading virus and its compounding effects on global and national rates of economic growth, forecasting the impact of the virus has been especially challenging.
+While the level of economic effects is becoming clearer, the response to the pandemic could have a significant and enduring impact on the way businesses organize their work forces, on global supply chains, and how governments respond to a global health crisis.84 As a result of the rapidly spreading virus and its compounding effects on global and national rates of economic growth, forecasting the impact of the virus has been especially challenging.

-As indicated in Table 5, the International Monetary Fund (IMF), the Organization for Economic Cooperation and Development (OECD), and The World Bank all revised their forecasts downward between late 2019 and mid-20, reflecting the rapidly deteriorating state of the global economy and a marked decline in projected rates of growth.
+The International Monetary Fund (IMF), the Organization for Economic Cooperation and Development (OECD), and The World Bank all revised their forecasts downward between late 2019 and mid-20, reflecting the rapidly deteriorating state of the global economy and a marked decline in projected rates of growth.
 Between October 2019 and October 2020, for instance, the IMF lowered its global economic growth forecast from a positive 3.4% to a negative 4.4%.
 Similarly, the OECD lowered its forecast from 2.9% in November 2019 to -4.5% in September 2020.
-In its June forecast, the OECD forecasted the effects of a single wave and double wave of infections, as indicated in Table 5.
+In its June forecast, the OECD forecasted the effects of a single and double wave of infections, with the projections for a single wave reflected in Table 5.
+By late 2020 and early 2021, most forecasts were revised to indicate a less severe recession in 2020 and more optimistic forecast for 2021, as indicated in Figure 4.
+The OECD projected in March 2021 that global GDP could decline by 3.4% in 2020, compared with an earlier forecast of -4.2%, and would experience a stronger recovery in 2021 of 5.6% instead of an earlier forecast of 4.2%.
 Between January 2020 and June 2020, the World Bank also lowered its forecast of global growth from 2.9% to a negative 5.2%.
-In most forecasts, advanced economies are projected to experience the steepest declines in economic growth from 2019 to mid-June 2020.
+In most forecasts, advanced economies were projected to experience the steepest declines in economic growth from 2019 to mid-June 2020.

 Table 5.
-Major Economic Forecasts, Differing Assessments Percentage changes at annual rates
+Major Economic ForecastsPercentage changes at annual rates

-W orld Advanced economies Developing geconomies Unite ed States 2020 2021 2020 2021 2020 2021 2020 2021 International Mone etary Fun d October 2019 3.4% 3.6% 1.7% 1.6% 4.6% 4.8% 2.1% 1.7% April 2020 -3.0 5.8 -6.I 4.5 -1.0 6.6 -5.9 4.7 June 2020 -4.9 5.4 -8.0 4.8 -3.0 5.9 -8.0 4.5 October 2020 -4.4 5.2 -5.8 3.9 -3.3 6.0 -4.3 3.1 Organization for E conomic Cooper ation and D evelopment Nov 2019 2.9 3.0 1.6 1.7 4.0 4.0 2.0 2.0 March 2020 2.4 3.3 0.8 1.2 NA NA 1.9 2.1 June 2020 single -6.0 5.2 -7.5 4.8 -4.6 5.6 -7.3 4.1 June 2020 double -7.6 2.8 -9.3 2.2 -6.1 3.2 -8.5 1.9
+World Advanced economies Developing economies United States 2020 202 I 2020 2021 2020 2020 2021 2021 International Monetary Fund October 2019 3.4% 3.6% 1.7% 1.6% 4.6% 4.8% 2.1% 1.7% April 2020 -3.0 5.8 -6.I 4.5 -1.0 6.6 -5.9 4.7 June 2020 -4.9 5.4 -8.0 4.8 -3.0 5.9 -8.0 4.5